daamcat/MyNotesOnCpp/ChapterMosahebeh/7_RestPoints.md

 #include <iostream>
 #include <string>

-using namespace std; // This is NOT recommanded!!!
+using namespace std; // This is NOT recommended!!!
 Don't do this!
 Just forget "typedef" and "using"!

 int main(int argc, char* argv[])
 {